strongjun15/Narrow-One-Userscripts/README.md

 Adds a centered dot to the screen for easier aiming.

 ### Features
 * **Color Sync:** Synchronizes with your in-game crosshair's color and crosshair's outline color.

+### How to Use

+Click the file named **Chat Mod with Translation**, download it, and upload it on Tampermonkey.
+Or you can just copy the script, create a new file in Tampermonkey by clicking `+`, and pasting it.